mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 ch13

-- Setre visits Kip in the night, and is furious at him for letting Casra get to a vulnerable position
+- Setre visits Kipnu in the night, and is furious at him for letting Casra get to a vulnerable position
-  - Setre plans the attack with Kip, tells them where the armory is so they can steal weapons.
+  - Setre plans the attack with Kipnu, tells them where the armory is so they can steal weapons.
   - Linyu suggests using radio to synchronize movements
   - Linyu teaches the people radio
   - Linyu and Ramne's jundwoman, Ginnu, become closer
   - Setre takes the antidote back to the Great Pavilion to heal the slaves who still follow Setre
 - Armed with listeners, they surround the Great Pavilion
-  - Kip hears strange signals from Holrag on the radio
+  - Kipnu hears strange signals from Holrag on the radio

 Setting: